DavesCodeMusings/ATtiny85-LED-chase/README.md

 Plus, have you ever seen the turn indicators on a Ford Mustang?
 The three light chase is undeniably cool.

 ## Preparing the ATtiny85 and the Arduino IDE
 The ATtiny cannot be programmed directly.
-You must set up an off the shelf Arduino as a system programmer.
+You must set up an off-the-shelf Arduino as a system programmer.
 _DigiKey_ has a good tutorial on this.

 https://www.digikey.com/en/maker/tutorials/2022/how-to-flash-the-arduino-bootloader-to-an-attiny85-ic